WairimuMaringa/CalculatorApp/README.md

+Calculator app (solo project)

-This contains first personal project for the foundatons phase
+This contains the first personal project for the foundations phase Tools used: Python (kivy), Buildozer and google collab.